Skip to main content

 To facilitate small group collaboration, you can create breakout groups that are separate from the main room and assign attendees to them.
 Breakout groups have their own private audio, video, whiteboard, application sharing, and chat.
 Any collaboration that takes place in a group is independent of the Main room (and other groups).

-See the Breakout Groups help article or view the Breakout Groups video for details.
+You can also view the Breakout Groups video for details.

 Polls